Seth Godin calls content marketing “the only marketing left” – it’s authentic, useful, and perfectly suited to the internet generation.

 Google’s ability to deliver ultra-relevant pages and content based on a search term now goes one step further by presenting ‘snippets’ within the first results page.
 Appearing at the top of results pages, snippets provide an impactful, brief overview of the key points within a piece of content.

-The result of this development is that content creators must recognise that the number of “no-click” searchers is on the rise.
-Over 50% of Google queries result in no clicks, indicating that Google is evolving into an answer engine more than a search engine.
+The result of this development is that content creators must recognise that the number of ‘no-click’ searchers is on the rise.
+Over 50% of Google queries resulted in no clicks last year, indicating that Google is evolving into an answer engine more than a search engine.
 Therefore, creating content that ranks on Google may increasingly require marketeers to adopt a question-driven content strategy.

 8. Data-driven content creation